openshift-pipelines/pipelines-as-code/README.md

 - `tkn-pac` plugin for Tekton CLI for managing pipelines-as-code repositories and bootstrapping

 ## Installation Guide

-Please follow [this document](INSTALL.md) for installing Pipeline as Code on OpenShift.
+Please follow [this document](INSTALL.md) for installing Pipelines as Code on OpenShift.

 ## Getting Started

-The flow for using pipeline as code generally begins with admin installing the Pipelines-as-Code infrastructure, creating a GitHub App and sharing the GitHub App url across the organization for app teams to enable the app on their GitHub repositories.
+The flow for using pipelines as code generally begins with admin installing the Pipelines-as-Code infrastructure, creating a GitHub App and sharing the GitHub App url across the organization for app teams to enable the app on their GitHub repositories.

 In order to enable the GitHub App provided by admin on your Git repository as documented [here](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps).
 Otherwise you can go to the *Settings > Applications* and then click on *Configure* button near the GitHub App you had created.
 In the **Repository access** section, select the repositories that you want to enable and have access to Pipelines-as-code.

-Once you have enabled your GitHub App for your GitHub repository, you can use the `pac` Tekton CLI plugin to bootstrap pipeline as code:
+Once you have enabled your GitHub App for your GitHub repository, you can use the `pac` Tekton CLI plugin to bootstrap pipelines as code:

 ```
 $ git clone https://github.com/siamaksade/pipeline-as-code-demo